microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 ## Operating the Demo

 For ease of demonstrability, an [RN4870 Bluetooth module](https://www.microchip.com/en-us/product/RN4870) was used for wireless communication.
-In a production setting, we'd recommend switching to a different wireless protocol, like [Zigbee&reg;](https://www.microchip.com/en-us/products/wireless-connectivity/zigbee).
+In a production setting, we'd recommend switching to a different wireless communication method, like [Sub-GHz Radio](https://www.microchip.com/en-us/products/wireless-connectivity/sub-ghz).

 ### Pairing